rajukp25/testing.js/readme.md

 # sample project

-Phrase object (with palindrome detector) \n
+Phrase object (with palindrome detector) <br>
-This is a sample NPM module created in Learn Enough JavaScript to Be Dangerous by Michael Hartl. \n \n
+This is a sample NPM module created in Learn Enough JavaScript to Be Dangerous by Michael Hartl. <br> <br>

 The module can be used as follows:\n